dahrens/evobox/README.md

 -------

 Since i am not good at graphic design i rely on open source published content made by others.
-Thank for your sharing your Work.
+Thank you for sharing your work.

 Artists